What Is Linux? An Introduction to the Popular Operating System

 pwd | Displays the current working directory. |

-ls | Lists the files and directories in the current location. |
+ls | Lists files and directories. |

-cd | Changes the current directory. |
+cd | Changes directory. |

 mkdir | Creates a new directory. |